Louise Henriette de Bourbon: Marriage

 Among her extramarital affairs, she is said to have had a relationship with the Count of Melfort whom she met at the Château de Saint-Cloud after the birth of her son.
 During the Revolution of 1789, Philippe-Égalité publicly claimed that his real father was not his mother's husband at all but instead a coachman at the Palais-Royal.
-This assertion was likely for political reasons to distance the ambitious Duke from the ancien regime.
+This assertion was likely for political reasons to distance the ambitious Duke from the ancien régime.
 However DNA testing in a 2014 established the Y-chromosome haplogroup and ySTR pattern of the House of Bourbon, and has indeed confirmed the biological legitimacy of Louise Henriette's eldest son, Philippe-Égalité.
-As part of this project samples were taken from 3 living genealogical descendants of Louis XIII, namely Axel, Prince of Bourbon-Parma; Henri, Prince of Bourbon-Parma, and João Henrique, Prince of Orléans-Braganza.
+As part of this project samples were taken from 3 living genealogical descendants of Louis XIII, namely Axel, Prince of Bourbon-Parma (b.
+1967); Henri, Prince of Bourbon-Parma (b.
+1991), and João Henrique, Prince of Orléans-Braganza (b.
+1954).
 The former 2 are documented male line descendants of Philip V of Spain, who was a grandson of Louis XIV.

 The latter is a direct male line descendant of Philip I, Duke of Orleans - a younger brother of Louis XIV and the ancestor of Louise Henriette's husband.
 All 3 testers were a genetic partilineal match on a ySTR comparison, and were assigned to sub-haplogroup R1b1b2a1a1b*(R-Z381), now deemed the upstream patrilineal snip of the House of Bourbon.